Lecture: Programming Language

 I don't technically take attendance because you are adults.
 However, if you don't attend, our whole mission seems sort of pointless.
 We're here to talk to each other about programming languages—together.
 So, while I'm not going to waste my time on attendance itself, I am going to assign in-class exercises each time we meet, both Tuesdays and Thursdays.
 These will be short and related to the course topics.
 Your participation will count toward your grade.
 If you complete the exercise correctly, you'll get four points.

-We'll try one of these exercises on this first day.
+We'll try one of these exercises on this first day using a semi-functional tool named Prompt that I built a couple of years ago.
 In the first round, you do not talk but think quietly to yourself.
 Once all have answered, you'll briefly confer with your neighbors.
 Then you'll answer again.

 For programming assignments, we will have a single project with four milestones.
 You will build a coding challenge application that runs in the terminal.
 A challenge is presented to the user as a black box.
 They enter parameters and examine the return value.
 When they've formed a hypothesis, then reverse engineer the box by writing code in a language that you design.
 We'll talk more about this next week.